M&S clothing sales fall for ninth straight quarter

 “Feels a bit like a score draw for the bulls and the bears on M&S. General merchandise isn’t showing any great pick up, but food looks OK,” said one top-20 shareholder in the firm.

-“The rematch is to be played over the Christmas trading period,” the investor added on condition of anonymity, predicting shareholders were likely to reserve judgment on Bolland’s stewardship until full-year results in May.
+“The rematch is to be played over the Christmas trading period,” the investor added on condition of anonymity, predicting shareholders were likely to reserve judgment on Bolland’s performance until full-year results in May.

-At 1430 GMT M&S shares, up 27 percent this year on recovery hopes and bouts of takeover speculation, were 4.4 percent higher at 508 pence, though still well below a 2007 high of 759 pence.
+At 1130 GMT M&S shares, which have risen 27 percent this year on recovery hopes and bouts of takeover speculation, were up 3.3 percent.
+The stock is still well down on its 2007 high of 759 pence, however.

 M&S, which serves 21 million customers a week from nearly 770 British stores, said sales of non-food products - including clothes - at stores open over a year fell 1.3 percent in the 13 weeks to September 28, its fiscal second quarter.